Questions and Answers

 Most destinations we visit are in malarial areas.
 More detailed information is provided in the 'Our Destinations' section of the site.
 However, it is essential that you visit your local doctor or travel clinic to obtain professional malaria advice as well as information regarding other vaccinations which might be required for the countries you are visiting.
 Please be note that Black Pot Safaris cannot take responsibility for anyone who contracts malaria or any other tropical disease while on safari.

 Should we choose a roof-top tent or a ground tent?

 We advise our clients to use ground tents as opposed to roof-top tents as they are more practical for a number of reasons: (a) they are larger allowing you to have some personal items with you at night, (b) they are no quicker to put up and take down than a conventional ground tent, (c) they allow for safe storage of items when you're out on game drives, (d) they provide shade and space for children to play in during the day, but most importantly they remove the hassle of having to take them down whenever you're going on a game drive.
 We understand that parents like the idea of having their children off the ground when camping in wild Africa.
 However, unless you are sure that your children will not leave the tent during the night for any reason whatsoever then we have to insist that an adult is with them at all times.
 If you are still insistent that you want a roof-top tent then we suggest that you have one of each so that the benefits of ground tents are still available to you.
-For your information, we will never allow two roof-top tents on a single vehicle as this exceeds the recommended roof weight as specified by Land Rover themselves and increases the chance of a vehicle being rolled.
+For your information, we will never allow two roof-top tents on a single vehicle as this exceeds the recommended roof weight as specified by 4x4 manufacturers and increases the chance of a vehicle being rolled.

 © 2009.
 All rights reserved.
 Reproduction of any material on this site is prohibited.